Introduction

 encode your username or company’s URL followed by a logical structure as

-to indicate that the extension is a member of nodes
+python3 to indicate that the extension is a member of nodes, which are part of python3.

 module should contain the definitions of KNIME nodes.
 Each class